- CEO of the EUYO;

 - Has performed in over 60 countries with musicians as varied as Sir Simon Rattle, Baaba Maal and the Moscow Soloists.

 Marshall Marcus has been CEO of the European Union Youth Orchestra since the spring of 2013.
 He was Founder and Chairman, and is now President, of Sistema Europe, Founder of Sistema Africa, a Director and Trustee of Sistema England, a member of Sistema Global's Advisory Board, and the British Council's Arts and Creative Economy Advisory group.
 Before taking up his position with the EUYO, Marshall advised and taught at Fundación Musical Simón Bolívar in Venezuela (where he founded the Orquesta Barocca Simón Bolívar at the request of Maestro José Antonio Abreu), lead Southbank Centre’s International Sistema Research Programme in London, worked with the British Council to develop new international youth orchestra networks, and advised and tutored the Eastern Partnership ‘I, Culture’ Orchestra composed of young musicians from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Poland and the Ukraine.
 Other projects in the last half decade include creating and directing 'SERA', an online global Sistema Evaluation and Research Archive, and teaching at the Neojiba project in Bahia, Brazil.
-In recent years he has taught and/or lectured in Abu Dhabi, Armenia, Austria, Belgium, Brazil, France, Netherlands, Poland, Sweden, Switzerland, Turkey, Venezuela, UK and the USA.
-Recent and upcoming speaking engagements include London, Detroit, Stockholm, Thessaloniki and Korea.
+In the past decades he has taught and/or lectured in Abu Dhabi, Armenia, Austria, Belgium, Brazil, Chile, China, France, Germany, Greece, Hong Kong, Korea, Netherlands, Poland, Sweden, Switzerland, Turkey, Venezuela, the UK and the USA.

 During the previous two decades Marshall was Head of Music at Southbank Centre (including London’s Royal Festival Hall), where he programmed and oversaw one of the largest arts centre music programmes in the world, and was Chairman and then Chief Executive of the Orchestra of the Age of Enlightenment, an orchestra which he founded with colleagues in 1985.